-As Angie struggles to find her place in two conflicting worlds, she gets a crash course in life lessons.
-Will she choose to give up the partying life and hang out with Brady and his youth group friends?
-Or will she continue down a dangerous path destined to take her farther than she wants to go?
+As Angie struggles to find her place in two conflicting worlds, she gets a crash course in life lessons and has to make a difficult decision — give up the partying life to hang out with Brady and his youth group friends or continue down a dangerous path that could destroy her.

 “Angie, you have to go.”